Bizzy Crook: Career

 BZZY's career began with South Florida-based hip hop collective PayUp!
 Game.
 He later left to pursue a solo career.
 BZZY released his first mixtape, PS I'm Sorry, in 2011 while still attending high school.
 Soon after, him and his label decided to part ways.
 Experiencing depression earlier in his life over past relationships, the split with the label caused him to fall back to that depressed state.
 His past depression had him even almost commit suicide.
 In 2012 BZZY dropped P.S.
 I'm Sorry 2 which featured tracks with rappers Jim Jones, Vado along with several others and was executive produced by Amer Hanini.
 BZZY went on to release his now most-known mixtapes ’84 and No Hard Feelings.
 Currently an independent artist, he works closely with his team he calls Good Luck, which is everything from producing, merchandise, photography, etc.

-BZZY’s mixtape ’84 was released in 2013, which landed him as an opener alongside rapper King Los-for the My Own Lane tour, headlining Kid Ink.
+BZZY's mixtape 84 was released in 2013, which landed him as an opener alongside rapper King Los-for the My Own Lane tour, headlining Kid Ink.
 His mixtape No Hard Feelings, released in 2014 and currently having over 2 million streams, got him as an opener-along with rap group Audio Push-for the Simply Nothing tour, starring Wale.

-In 2016 BZZY released two projects, "A Part of Everything", and "While You Were Away".
+In 2016 BZZY released two projects, A Part of Everything and While You Were Away.

-BZZY released his first album titled "Before I Jump" in 2018.
+BZZY released his first album titled Before I Jump in 2018.
 Crook describes the album as "a suicidal letter" for himself that he shared with the world.

 BZZY has had his music videos played on MTV, VH1, BET and more.
-He's been nominated for the XXL Magazine Freshmen 2015 Class; as well as Billboard Magazine’s “Artist on the Verge” Class of 2015.
-He was also recently featured on the music streaming service Tidal (service) under the “Tidal Discovery” segment.
+He was nominated for the 2015 XXL Freshmen Class. as well as Billboard Magazine’s “Artist on the Verge” Class of 2015.
+He was also featured on the music streaming service Tidal under the "Tidal Discovery" segment.